elliotgao2/toapi/README.md

 ## Contributing

-Write code and test code and pull request.
+Write code and test code, then submit a pull request.